MojosBeans100/MS4-spaceport/README.md

 - Farmonaut

 # Credits

+Images as acknowledged above
+[Font Awesome](https://fontawesome.com/) for us of icons [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) documentation for information about how to style the HTML
+[W3 Schools](https://www.w3schools.com/) for use of tabbed form and jump to top button [Mapbox](https://www.mapbox.com/) for use of the map feature in Create Pipeline form and detail view [ChartJS 3.7.0](https://www.chartjs.org/docs/latest/) for creation of pipeline timeline [Skywatch](https://www.skywatch.com/) for use of their API [Django](https://docs.djangoproject.com/en/4.0/) documentation for information about the framework and template syntax [Stack Overflow](https://stackoverflow.com/) for help on a number of programming issues [geoJSON.io](http://geojson.io/#map=2/20.0/0.0) for selecting an AOI and getting a geoJSON output before the map feature was introduced

 # Acknowledgements
 I'd like to thank my mentor, Mo Shami, for providing me support throughout the development of this project.